chaitjo/transformers-are-gnns/content.md

 > To be honest, I'm not sure what the exact intuition behind the over-parameterized feed-forward sub-layer was.
 I suppose LayerNorm and scaled dot-products didn't completely solve the issues highlighted, so the big MLP is a sort of hack to re-scale the feature vectors independently of each other.
 >
-> According to [J. Muenchmeyer](https://www.gfz-potsdam.de/en/staff/jannes-muenchmeyer/sec24/), the feed-forward sub-layer ensures that the Transformer is a universal approximator.
+> According to [Jannes Muenchmeyer](https://www.gfz-potsdam.de/en/staff/jannes-muenchmeyer/sec24/), the feed-forward sub-layer ensures that the Transformer is a universal approximator.
 Thus, projecting to a very high dimensional space, applying a non-linearity, and re-projecting to the original dimension allows the model to represent more functions than maintaining the same dimension across the hidden layer would.

 ---